Ouxsoft/Hoopless/README.md

 ## About

-A modular content management system in PHP

-HTML should be maintainable and separated by a markup abstraction layer.
+A modular content management system using a markup abstraction layer.

 ```
 <html lang="en">